 If your Mac battery status is “Not Charging”

 Your computer is connected to a power source that gives it enough power to run, but not enough power to charge the battery.
-For example, your Mac might not charge when it’s connected to an airline power adapter.
-You can still use your Mac without draining its battery, but the battery won’t be charged, even if you turn off your Mac or put it to sleep.
+For example, your Mac might not charge when it’s connected to a low wattage adapter.
+You can still use your Mac without draining its battery, but the battery won’t charge, even if you turn off your Mac or put it to sleep.

 Your computer is running at a very high performance level that uses more power than the power source provides.
 For example, some apps—such as video editing software and video games—can require more power and drain the battery more quickly.